The Outbox Pattern

 File naming

-- Sends via Resend API
+- Sends via Resend

-- Moves file to
+- Moves to

 sent/orfailed/